awsdocs/aws-codepipeline-user-guide/doc_source/iam-access-control-identity-based.md

 Every AWS resource is owned by an AWS account, and permissions to create or access a resource are governed by permissions policies\.
 An account administrator can attach permissions policies to IAM identities \(that is, users, groups, and roles\), and some services \(such as AWS Lambda\) also support attaching permissions policies to resources\.

 **Note**
-An *account administrator* \(or administrator user\) is a user with administrator privileges\.
+An *account administrator* \(or administrator IAM user\) is a user with administrator privileges\.
 For more information, see [IAM Best Practices](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.

 When granting permissions, you decide who is getting the permissions, the resources they get permissions for, and the specific actions that you want to allow on those resources\.